alexheretic/glyph-brush/README.md

 rendering on sequential frames.
 * Caches draw calculations to avoid repeated cost of identical text rendering on sequential frames.
-* Uses rusttype's built-in GPU cache logic to maintain a GPU texture of rendered glyphs.
-Also manages dynamic growth of the GPU cache when needed.
+* GPU cache logic to dynamically maintain a GPU texture of rendered glyphs.

 ```rust
 extern crate gfx_glyph;